 To call heterozygous bases, in the Batch Assembly options you can select Consensus: call Sanger heterozygotes and input 50%.
 To learn more about heterozygous bases calling and annotation, please refer to this article.

-Select the an output Assembly contig to check whether heterozygote bases are present in the assembled sequences.
+Select Generate a contig for each assembly to check whether heterozygote bases are present in the assembled sequences.

-To quickly identify potential heterozygous bases, click Zoom out to full View in the Sequence Viewer and in the sidebar, ensure that Annotationstrimmed, Highlightings, Consensus and GraphsPairwise identity are selected.
+To quickly identify potential heterozygous bases, click Zoom Out to full view in the Sequence Viewer.
+In the sidebar, ensure that Annotations: trimmed, Highlighting, Consensus and GraphsPairwise identity are selected.
 Look for regions within the Identity graph with low peaks, select the region around position 900-950 bp and zoom in.
 A heterozygote base M, is called in position 923 bp as the second peak is at least 50% of the height of the first peak.

 To view the consensus sequences of all of assembled sequences, select the Assembly Consensus Sequences document output.
 This is the sequence list that you will be using as input in downstream operations such as Antibody Annotator.

 You can also view the Assembly Report for a summary of what did and didn't assemble successfully.